-- Exploring the issues of social justice for the educational equity and opportunities of all students. - Engaging in research that is in the foreground current socio-cultural, economic, and political contexts (i.e., market-based reform, college readiness, turning around failing schools, building capacity, controversies of globalizing educational policy). - Addressing the significance of the changing and challenging school contexts; and - Following ethical principles.
+- Exploring the issues of social justice for the educational equity and opportunities of all students; - Engaging in research that foregrounds current socio-cultural, economic, and political contexts (i.e., market-based reform, college readiness, turning around failing schools, building capacity, controversies of globalizing educational policy) - Addressing the significance of changing and challenging school contexts; and - Following ethical principles.

-Graduates will have the skills and research background, be able to challenge existing systems that discriminate against people, adapt to a changing world, predict the consequences of proposed action, and sustain continuous education improvements over time.
-The development of skills and qualities that will enhance the ability of leaders to empower, inspire, and guide the performance of others in achieving the desired goals of a school, a school district or a community will be the focus of this program.
+Graduates will gain the skills and research background to be able to challenge existing discriminatory systems, adapt to a changing world, predict the consequences of proposed actions, and sustain continuous education improvements over time.
+The development of skills and qualities that will enhance the ability of leaders to empower, inspire, and guide the performance of others in achieving the desired goals of an educational organization are the foci of this program.

-The Education Doctorate (EdD) Degree Program
+The Education Doctorate (Ed.D.)
+Degree Program

-The Doctorate of Education (EdD) program, within EDLP, is a practice-based, intensive doctoral-level 3-year program for professional leadership in PK-20 and community-based educational contexts.
-The EdD prepares leaders to address complex educational challenges, effectively translate research into practice, influence policy, use data in decision-making, and organize individuals and groups to address challenges collaboratively and successfully.
-The EdD is a program in the University of Arizona Online Campus.
-All classes are asynchronous.
-Find details to the EdD program here.
+The Doctorate of Education (Ed.D.) program, within EDLP, is a practice-based, intensive, doctorallevel three-year program for professional leadership in PK-20 and community-based educational contexts.
+The Ed.D. prepares leaders to address complex educational challenges, effectively translate research into practice, influence policy, use data in xdecision-making, and organize individuals and groups to address challenges collaboratively and successfully.
+The Ed.D. is a program in the University of Arizona Online Campus.
+The program is almost entirely asynchronous.
+Our Ed.D. program is a member of the prestigious Carnegie Project on the Educational Doctorate (CPED), the nation's leading organization focused on the Doctorate of Education.